Interesting Facts About The Capital of Chile

 1) Santiago is a global city

-Santiago, the capital city of Chile, is a major cultural center for Latin America.
-With its European immigrants, indigenous people, and southernmost location in South America it’s home to much natural beauty and natural resources.
+Santiago, the capital city of Chile, serves as a major cultural center for Latin America.
+Additionally, its European immigrants, indigenous people, and southernmost location in South America contribute to its natural beauty and resources.

-Santiago has a long history of Spanish conquistadors influencing the region and is currently home to the Chilean government.
-This major global city was founded in the 16th century and today has a population of 6 million.
+Moreover, Santiago has a long history of Spanish conquistadors influencing the region, and it currently hosts the Chilean government.
+Founded in the 16th century, this major global city now has a population of 6 million.

 It’s also one of the largest cities in South America with over 5 million inhabitants as well as being the driest desert on Earth.